 The student will write a research-based paper in current APA format that focuses on malpractice litigation and alternative dispute resolution in healthcare.
 The paper must be at least 1,500 words and include at least 5 scholarly references in addition to the course textbooks and the Bible.

 Each quiz will cover the Learn material for the assigned modules.
-Each quiz will be open-book/open-notes, contain 20 multiple-choice and true/false questions, and have a 30-minute time limit.
-These quizzes will be completed in the Navigate 2 system that supports the course text.
-Navigate 2 will be accessed through the Jones and Bartlett website.
-A link to each quiz is provided in the course.
+Each quiz will be open-book/open-notes, contain multiple-choice questions, and have a 45-minute time limit.